Welcome to Music

 Key Stage 5

-In the 6th Form, All Saints offers both Music and Music Technology AS and A-level.
+All Saints Sixth Form offers both Music and Music Technology AS and A-level.
 Students further develop the skills they have acquired at Key Stage 3 and GCSE developing a wider knowledge of compositional and listening skills.
 Again, the skills of Composition, Performance and Listening are at the core of all lessons with students providing a solo and ensemble recital and two compositions by the end of the assessment.
 The compositions can be in any style/genre and focus on the skills of the individual student, with the recital repertoire being chosen by the students, again working to their own individual strengths/interests/needs.
 The listening skills learnt throughout KS3 and 4 are further developed and students are exposed to a wide range of music from Classical to Pop, Opera to World Music.